PJWSTK-Data-Science-Dojo/hack-ai-2024/README.md

 Transform video to audio
-Build spectogram - we will know when it's loud, when quiet Send whole audio to WhisparX - respond should be timestamped
+Build spectogram - we will know when it's loud, when quiet Send whole audio to WhisperX - respond should be timestamped

 Save this to list with: (response, metadata: {start_timestamp, is_loud, is_quiet})